 Emerging on foot from the trees and scrub we stand on a cliff edge.
 The reward is engraved on my hard disc.

 As far as the eye can see the green canopy of the forest spreads before our feet.
 Small specks of cleared ground mark a network of cobweb tracks from one or more houses to another group.
-To our left and right a high cliff face stands immovable against the advancing green.
+To our left and right, a high cliff face stands immovable against the advancing green.

 Madame de Mali turned to stone for being an unfaithful wife juts her Precambrian rock breast from the cliff for all below as leading lights.
 It is difficult to comprehend that amongst the gallery forests the Gambia, the Senegal and Niger Rivers run.
 All of them are born in the Fouta Djallon.
 I spend an hour soaking in the panoramic views.
 It is difficult to turn one back on such grandeur but go we must back down over a thousand bumps to lunch.

 On the way back Oumar shows some entrepreneur-ship suggesting a hotel on top of Madame would make a bomb.
 He settles for a bush, which has a liquorice pasty taste.
-“Good for toothache” “that is if we have any teeth to worry about by the time we get back.”
+“Good for a toothache” “that is if we have any teeth to worry about by the time we get back.”

 As if he read my mind, we visit the local medical clinic run by a small white-haired German lady in her late sixties and her Guinean husband, a ringer for ‘ Day O’ (Harry Belafonte.)
-The clinic is run on their private funds so we only stay for one cold much appreciated beer.
+The clinic is run on their private funds so we only stay for one cold much-appreciated beer.

 Back in town over lunch with the Lord Mayor of Mali (rice, tomatoes, aubergines, potatoes, and a Maggi cube, onions, beans, peanut oil, leeks, lemon.) we learn that the day after tomorrow is the big market day not to be missed.